SeanBrum/React-Responsive-Window/README.md

 ## Using responsive context in child components

-Just 2 lines of code are required to give a child componet access to the responsive context.
+Just 2 lines of code are required to give a child component access to the responsive context.

 ```jsx
 import {ResponsiveContext} from 'react-responsive-window';